archanaheeralal77/XSS/README.md

 An example CSP is as follows:
 default-src 'self'; script-src 'self'; object-src 'none'; frame-src 'none'; base-uri 'none';

-4. Implement WAF[Web Application Firewall]
+4. **Implement WAF[Web Application Firewall]**
 To protect your application, you can also implemet WAF.
-WAF ha
+WAF inspects each and every http requests against the XSS rules(Signatures) if any rule triggers WAF will block the malicious request.

 Please check the XSS.docx